 Think for a moment about the ALS Association Ice Bucket Challenge.
 The charity challenge went viral for a few months, increasing awareness of the ALS Association (which not many people knew about beforehand) and bagging the company $100 million in donations.
 No small feat.

-The Best Examples of Brands Using UGC
+The Best User-Generated Content Examples from Brands

-Lululemon’s #thesweatlife Campaign
+Lululemon #thesweatlife UGC Campaign

 “We created the program as a way to connect with our guests and showcase how they are authentically sweating in our product offline,” says Lululemon brand manager Lesia Dallimore.
 “We see it as a unique way to bring their offline experiences into our online community.”